-Thaumatropes, are a simple optical illusion toy that are a ton of fun to make and play with.
+Thaumatropes are a simple optical illusion toy that are a ton of fun to make and play with.
 For Valentine’s Day, we put a little spin on our thaumatropes by adding sweet little messages to make playful Valentine’s Day cards!
-They’re an addictively fun STEM project for scientists of all ages.
+This thaumatrope activity is addictively fun STEM project for scientists of all ages.

-All you need to make these simple STEM toys are cardstock, rubber bands or wooden skewers, glue, a hole punch and markers.
+Prep for this thaumatrope activity was sweet and simple.
+All you need to make these STEM toys are cardstock, rubber bands or wooden skewers, glue, a hole punch and markers.

 Making the Thaumatropes

 Once she had both sides complete, we simply glued the two sides together and punched a hole at top and bottom of the thaumatrope.
-I wove a rubber band through the holes and we were ready to see her valentine thaumatrope in action.
+I wove a rubber band through the holes and we were ready to see her Valentine creation in action.

 This time around, we used rubber bands and all my kiddo had to do was hold the ends and let the twisted rubber bands do all the spinning.
 Even though the wooden skewers make super cute thaumatropes, I’d recommend using rubber bands or string for children younger than 8.